I have worked in the human services field since 1996, as a direct care staff and an instructor to children and adults with disabilities.

 It is important to know that vision is a process that occurs between the brain and the structure of the eyes, and blood flow is necessary for this operation to occur.

 It is possible that there is a tear at the retina that can cause vision loss for brief moments, because, of course, the eye might not be functioning fully if this has occurred.
 If a tear happens in the retina, fluid gets behind the retina and lifts it off the wall of the eye, causing a perceived darkness of vision.

 Some vascular problems can interfere with the structural pathways in the eye that affect vision.
 Diabetes, retinal artery or vein occlusion, hemorrhage and vasospasm can affect vision.
-There needs to be, as stated before, sufficient blood, for oxygen, going between brain and eyes for vision to function properly.
+There needs to be, as stated before, sufficient blood flow, for oxygen, going between brain and eyes, for vision to function properly.
 Vascular problems can hinder this flow.

 A mini-stroke can also affect vision.

 - High blood pressure

 - Optic neuropathy

 - Giant cell arteritis

 - Ocular ischemia (not enough blood flow in eye from carotid artery)